Nuisance, Dangerous and Vicious Dog

 - Post a sign that reads “Dangerous Dog” or “Vicious Dog.”

-Securely confined at all times by being:
+- Be securely confined at all times by being:

-> In a locked pen with a secured top; OR
+- In a locked pen with a secured top; OR,

-> In a locked fenced yard, with a fence at least six feet in height AND restrained by a leash no longer than ten feet in length securely attached to the ground or a fixed or stationary object; OR
+- In a locked fenced yard, with a fence at least six feet in height AND restrained by a leash no longer than ten feet in length securely attached to the ground or a fixed or stationary object; OR,

-> In another locked enclosure with a secured top. - While the dog is OFF the owner’s property, the classified dog must:
+- While the dog is OFF the owner’s property, the classified dog must:

-Be controlled by a person at least 18 years of age, AND of sufficient size and strength to control the dog; AND
+- Be controlled by a person at least 18 years of age, AND of sufficient size and strength to control the dog; AND,

-Be muzzled; AND
+- Be muzzled; AND,

-Be restrained by a chain-link leash no longer than six feet in length; AND
+- Be restrained by a chain-link leash no longer than six feet in length; AND,

-Wear a neon yellow leash, collar, harness, vest, or other garment that is visible from at least 15 feet away. - Complete dog obedience or behavior modification training.
+- Wear a neon yellow leash, collar, harness, vest, or other garment that is visible from at least 15 feet away.

-- Provide the Police Department a color photo of the designated dog
+- Provide the Police Department a color photo of the designated dog.

-- Maintain a policy of liability insurance with an insurer authorized to write liability insurance in this state providing coverage in each occurrence, subject to a limit, exclusive of interest and costs, of not less than one hundred thousand dollars ($100,000) for a dangerous or vicious dog because of damage or bodily injury to or death of a person or animal caused by the dog
+- Maintain a policy of liability insurance with an insurer authorized to write liability insurance in this state providing coverage in each occurrence, subject to a limit, exclusive of interest and costs, of not less than one hundred thousand dollars ($100,000) for a dangerous or vicious dog because of damage or bodily injury to or death of a person or animal caused by the dog.